 Title I programs offer:

-- Identify the students at their school who need the most educational assistance based on the criteria that school choses.
+- Identify the students at their school who need the most educational assistance based on the criteria that the school chooses.
 Students do NOT have to be from low-income families to receive Title I services.

 - Set goals for improving the skills of educationally disadvantaged students.